There are many reasons to add text to a picture.

 Some are for purely professional uses such as blogging or book publishing, while some are just plain fun.

-All of the applications above can do one or both.
+All of these add text to image applications above can do one or both.

-The only reservation is that none of them can be produced in high-resolution, so never try to use them for book covers of where you need very high definition.
+The only reservation is that none of them can produce high-resolution images.
+So never try to use them for book covers of where you need images with very high definition.

-If you need to add text to large, high-quality images, use Photoshop or Gimp, or contact a graphic designer to help you.
+If you need to combine text with large, high-quality images, use quality photo apps such as Photoshop or Gimp, or contact a graphic designer to help you.

 Apart from that, bookmark the online apps above to have them on hand when you need them.

 You might also want to experiment with Paint or Preview and Word or Pages so you will be ready to go next time you need to use them to put text over an image or a picture within a document.

 I started my working life as a lithographer and spent over 30 years in the printing and publishing business.

 Originally from Australia, I moved to Switzerland 20 years ago.
 My days are spent teaching English, writing and wrestling with technology while enjoying my glorious view of Lake Geneva and the Alps.

 - What Are The Best Grammarly Alternatives For A New Writer? - January 13, 2020